 Talent places the exposed sample on a hotplate set to 110 °C.

 Authors: Does the UV lamp have a built-in timer?
+Yes.

 Authors: Do you post-bake the sample on a hotplate?
 If you use hotplates for the pre- and post-bake, do you use the same hotplate for both?
+We have two hotplates for pre- and post-bake.

 Then, shake the sample in photoresist developer for 60 seconds with a shaking frequency of 1/s.
 [1-MED] Rinse the developed sample in deionized water for 3 minutes and dry it under N2 gas.
 [2-CU]